SUMP PUMP INSTALLATION AND REPAIR SERVICES

 It is not uncommon for power outages to occur during a severe snowstorm.
 Once the electricity in your household is deactivated, the sump pump in your basement will not be able to operate.
 To prevent water damage to the future and flooring in your basement, it’s important to install a backup power source in your basement.

 The backup power medium is designed to maintain your sump pump during a power outage.
 If you need help with a problem, give our team of licensed plumbers a call by phone to plan an appointment.
-We offer sump pump replacement and repair services in areas such as Baltimore, Haverford, Trenton, Middletown, and Upper Darby.
-Our staff of certified technicians has the tools and equipment required to integrate a backup power source to your sump pump.
+We offer sump pump replacement and repair services in areas such as Baltimore, Allentown, Trenton, Wilmington, Edison, and Upper Darby.
+Our staff of certified technicians has the tools and equipment required to integrate a backup power source into your sump pump.

 The sump pump in your home should have a removable cover to hinder water from evaporating into the basement.
 An HVAC professional will make sure that it works properly, and if necessary, will add one.
 Since sump pump pits collect water, they should have a removable cover to help prevent water from evaporating into the basement.
 A professional will ensure your sump pump fits properly and will add one if needed.